-Day 8: PM: Extended Subject-specific Supervisions (2 hours)
+Day 8: PM: Subject-specific Supervisions

-In this extended supervision, students will discuss the feedback from their mini-project.
+In this supervision, students will discuss the feedback from their mini-project.
 Students will also be asked to reflect on how the course has benefitted and/or changed the direction of their research.
 For students going on to Unit 4, students will also discuss the topic of their dissertation.

-Day 8: PM: Plenary lecture (1.5 hour) - TBC
+Day 8: PM: Plenary lecture

-A one-hour lecture will showcase a piece of interdisciplinary research; outlining the specific challenges, merits and unexpected outcomes.
+The lecture will showcase a piece of interdisciplinary research; outlining the specific challenges, merits and unexpected outcomes.

-Tuesday 28 May 2019
+Tuesday 12 May 2020